vectordotdev/vector/website/docs/setup/getting-started/sending-your-first-event.md

 ---
+title: Sending Your First Event
 description: A "Hello World" getting started guide
 ---

-# Sending Your First Event

 This is a "Hello World" style guide that walks through sending your first [event][docs.data-model#event] through Vector.
 It's designed to be followed locally,